uziwhoavg/Module_6_UZINCU608_PTO2403_Group-C_UZILE-NCUBE_SDF06/README.md

 ## Steps to Complete

 - **Access the Course**: Start by going to [Scrimba's mobile app course with Firebase](https://scrimba.com/learn/learnjavascript/lets-build-a-mobile-app-with-firebase-coafc415fb8e007eadfa60822).
 - **Course Length**: The course includes 36 modules, taking about 2 hours and 30 minutes.
+Please complete up to and including lesson 30.
 Allocate 3-4 hours to fully engage with the material.
 - **Build the App**: Follow the course to build a mobile app.
 - **Deployment:** You ARE NOT REQUIRED TO DEPLOY your app for this project submission.
 You will only be submitting the files.